Second-order Conditional Gradient Sliding: Computations

 \section{Computations}

-We compare the performance of the SOCGS algorithm with that of other projection-free algorithms.
-In all experiments we against the vanilla CG algorithm, the ACG algorithm, the \emph{Pairwise-Step Conditional Gradients} algorithms (PCG) and the \emph{Lazy ACG} algorithm \cite{braun2017lazifying} (ACG (L)).
+We compare the performance of the SOCGS algorithm with that of other projection-free algorithms, and that of Projected-Gradient Descent (PGD).
+In all experiments we compare against the vanilla CG algorithm, the ACG algorithm, the \emph{Pairwise-Step Conditional Gradients} algorithms (PCG) and the \emph{Lazy ACG} algorithm \cite{braun2017lazifying} (ACG (L)).
 In the first experiment we also compare against the \emph{Decomposition Invariant Conditional Gradient} (DICG) algorithm \cite{garber2016linear}, the CGS algorithm \cite{lan2016conditional} and the \emph{Stochastic Variance-Reduced Conditional Gradients} (SVRCG) algorithm \cite{hazan2016variance}.
 We were not able to achieve acceptable performance with the CGS algorithm in the second and third experiment and with the SVRFW algorithm in the third experiment.
 Lastly we also compare against the \emph{Newton Conditional Gradients} (NCG) algorithm \cite{liu2020newton} which is similar in spirit to the SOCGS algorithm, in the second and third experiment.
 One of the key features of the NCG algorithm is that it does not require an exact line search strategy, as it provides a specific step size strategy (however it requires selecting five hyperparameters and using an exact Hessian).
-In the first problem the Hessian oracle will be inexact, but will satisfy Assumption~\ref{assumption:accuracyHessian} with $\omega = 0.1$.
-In the remaining problems the Hessian oracle will be exact.
-In the second experiment, in addition to using the exact Hessian, we will also implement SOCGS with an LBFGS Hessian update (SOCGS LBFGS) (note that this does not satisfy Assumption~\ref{assumption:accuracyHessian}).
-All the line searches that do not have a closed form solution are computed using a golden-section bounded line search between $0$ and $1$.
-The full details of the implementation can be found in Appendix~\ref{Appx:Computations}, and the code used in \href{https://github.com/alejandro-carderera/SOCGS}{\texttt{https://github.com/alejandro-carderera/SOCGS}}.